 Despite the attention we pay to security, if connecting your exchange accounts or wallet addresses isn’t something you want to do, we sympathize.
 You can still use Unspent by manually adding balances and trades you care about, without linking your actual exchange accounts and wallet addresses.
 You’ll need to keep them up to date manually as well.
 To do so, head to “Exchanges & wallets”.

-Unspent’s referral program rewards you when someone you invited to Unspent subscribes to a paid plan.
+Unspent’s referral program rewards you when someone you invite to Unspent subscribes to a Pro plan.

-Unspent is a free service that will start offering more advanced features under a paid plan in the future.
-When someone you invited subscribes to a paid plan, we’ll share 20% of the amount of that subscription with you.
+Unspent is a free service, and offers a paid Pro plan with more advanced features in it.
+When someone you invite subscribes to a Pro plan, we share 20% of the revenue from that subscription with you.

-Payouts will be made in Bitcoin (BTC) to an address of your choice.
-You can enter this address on the program’s page.
+Payouts are made in Bitcoin (BTC) to the Bitcoin address of your choice.
+You can enter this address on the program’s page after at least one of your referrals has purchased an Unspent Pro subscription.

-Payouts will be made at the end of every month.
+Payouts are made on the last day of every month.
 Payouts are only sent for balances of at least 0.001 BTC in order to minimize transaction fees when sending those payouts.
 You can see your current balance on the program’s page.

 Those are short explanations of common cryptocurrency notions you may come across.
 Most of these topics deserve further explaining, and we’ll do so in a future knowledge base.